0224 222 0 777

 Picture-3: Diagnosis of Carpal Tunnel Syndrome

-It is important to differentiate carpal tunnel syndrome from pain caused by a herniated disc in the neck, spine, shoulder or elbow.
-If the patient has complaints about these areas other than the wrist, it is useful to evaluate these areas with radiological imaging methods such as X-ray, magnetic resonance imaging (MRI), ultrasound in order to determine the actual source of the problem.
+It is important to differentiate carpal tunnel syndrome from pain caused by a herniated disc in the cervical spine or some other shoulder or elbow conditions.
+If the patient has complaints about these areas other than the wrist, it is useful to evaluate these areas with radiological imaging methods such as X-ray, magnetic resonance imaging (MRI) or ultrasound in order to determine the actual source of the problem.
 In cases where carpal tunnel syndrome is caused by a rheumatic disease, diabetes or goiter, various blood tests are required.

 What are the Treatment Options for Carpal Tunnel Syndrome?

-There are various surgical and non-operative treatment options for the treatment of carpal tunnel syndrome to relieve pain in the hand and numbness in the fingers.
-Depending on your complaints and the degree of nerve compression, you will be followed up with the appropriate treatment.
-The aim of the treatment of carpal tunnel syndrome is to reduce and eliminate the conditions that cause compression and damage to the median nerve in the carpal tunnel.
+Various surgical and non-surgical treatment options are available for carpal tunnel syndrome, which can relieve pain in the hand and numbness in the fingers.
+Depending on your symptoms and the severity of nerve compression, you will receive the appropriate treatment.
+The goal of treating carpal tunnel syndrome is to reduce and eliminate the conditions that cause compression and damage to the median nerve in the carpal tunnel.

 Non-Surgical Treatment Options

-Some of the non-surgical treatment methods in the treatment of carpal tunnel syndrome are as follows:
+Some non-surgical treatment methods for carpal tunnel syndrome include:

-Rest: Taking a break from repetitive movements that strain the wrist for a while will alleviate the numbness and painful process.
+Rest: Taking a break from repetitive movements that strain the wrist will alleviate numbness and pain.

-Medication use: Various medications are used to reduce pain and pain caused by nerve compression.
-However, it is important to remember that medication does not eliminate the underlying problem.
-Medicines can be used on a short-term basis according to the doctor’s recommendation.
+Medication use: : Various medications are used to reduce pain caused by nerve compression.
+However, it is important to remember that medication does not address the underlying problem.
+Medications can be used short-term according to a doctor’s recommendation.

 carpal tunnel treatment options